Hiimus/milestone-project-1/TESTING.md

 How to test with Google Lighthouse:

 1. Open Chrome DevTools.
-2. Click on "Lighthouse in the small navigation menu.
+2. Click on "Lighthouse" in the small navigation menu.
 3. Check the boxes on the right to select what you want to test.
 4. Click on the blue label "Generate report".